jjvanzon/Circular-Language-Spec/spec/introduction.md

 Starting with the largest container may not always be preferred.
 One symbol might be highlighted.
 Then this symbol is what the diagram is about.
 The focus would be on aspects of the highlighted symbol.
 Then start there and look around.

-There is probably no one way of doing it.
+There is really no one way of doing it.

 Conclusion
 ----------